Free Independent Contractor Agreement Template

 In addition to filing their usual personal tax return, independent contractors must file Form 1099 when they provide their annual declaration.
 This is necessary for self-employed workers as they must pay an additional 15% tax for their Social Security and Medicare needs.

-The taxes paid by a company or client as part of an Independent Contractor Agreement do not count towards the freelancer’s tax return.
-Contractors are responsible for paying their own taxes and must ensure to keep enough money aside to cover their tax obligations.
+The taxes paid by a company or client as part of an Independent Contractor Agreement do not count towards the freelancer’s tax responsibility.
+This means that contractors are responsible for paying their own taxes and must ensure to keep enough money aside to cover their tax obligations.

 A clear distinction is usually drawn between contractors and employees.
 Freelancers can’t work constantly and exclusively for the same employer or they may lose their independent contractor status.